andrewheiss/SublimeStataEnhanced/README.md

 * Version 2.2.4
 * Date: June 16, 2017

-This package basic support for Stata (11–15, Windows and OS X) and comes with:
+This package adds basic support for Stata (11–15, Windows and OS X) and comes with:

 * Language definition for `.do` and `.ado` files
 * Commands for sending individual lines or selections to Stata (available via the command palette and with keyboard shortcuts):